-The Traditional Windmills of Paros: The traditionally whitewashed windmills characterize the Greek islands and mainly the Cyclades, working as symbols of local architecture.
+The Traditional Windmills of Paros: The traditionally whitewashed windmills characterize the Greek islands and mainly the Cyclades, exemplifying local architecture.
 In Paros particularly, such windmills are found all around the island.
-Some are kept in the traditional form and are not used today, while others have been renovated and work as hotels, cafeterias or art galleries.
+Some are preserved in the traditional form and are not used today, while others have been renovated and serve as hotels, cafeterias, or art galleries.

-In the past, these windmills were of vital importance for the locals.
-Using the power of the wind, which is so strong in the Cyclades, people used to grain the wheat, the most important nutritional element at that time.
-Most windmills were constructed in the 19th century and fell in disuse after the mid 20th century when technological advancement and quick transport eliminated the need of them.
-A nice traditional windmill can be seen today at the port of Parikia, the busiest spot of the island.
+In the past, these windmills were of vital importance to the locals.
+Using the power of the wind, which is very strong in the Cyclades, people used to grain wheat, the most important nutritional element at that time.
+Most windmills were constructed in the 19th century and fell into disuse after the middle of the 20th century when technological upgrowth and quick transport eliminated the need for them.
+A lovely traditional windmill can be seen today at the port of Parikia, the busiest spot on the island.

-Driving around the island will also bring you in front of many such windmills, particularly in the region of Naoussa, Marpissa, Lefkes, and Alyki, making them a very integral element of local architecture.
+Driving around the island will also bring you in front of many windmills, particularly in the regions of Naoussa, Marpissa, Lefkes, and Aliki.
+Their number is conspicuous of their importance for the local communities, making them a very integral element of local architecture.